boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/share-dashboards.md

 ### Remove Permission

-The user who created the dashboard and the Administrator can remove the shared dashboard permissions using the `Remove` option in the `Actions` column of the each permissions.
+The user who created the dashboard and the Administrator can remove the shared dashboard permissions using the `Remove` option in the `Actions` column of each permission.

 1. Click the `Manage Access` button.